 One of the main reasons why live video has become so popular, for both brands and individuals, is due to the high level of interaction and engagement that it generates.
-Live video has the highest rate of engagement of all content types, allowing audiences to not only engage, but actually interact with their favorite people, brands or businesses on social media in real time.
-While this phenomenon was sure to have grown on its own, the live video trend has really taken off this year – between the global crisis, environmental issues and social movements that have dominated 2020, people are craving interaction now more than ever.
+Live video has the highest rate of engagement of all content types, allowing audiences to not only engage, but actually interact with their favourite people, brands or businesses on social media in real time.
+While this trend was sure to have grown on its own, the live video trend has really taken off this year – between the global crisis, environmental issues and social movements that have dominated 2021, people are craving interaction now more than ever.

-“It seems to make the audience feel more involved,” she continues.
-“As if they can influence or be a part of the action as opposed to passively watching it.
+“In 2020 consumers watched more video than ever before.
+And now, in 2021, it’s all about going live!
+From Facebook live and Tik Tok to Instagram Live & Reels, it’s proving to be the best way to capture the attention of your social audience,” says Jo.
+“It seems to make the audience feel more involved – as if they can influence or be a part of the action as opposed to passively watching it.
 It’s more in the moment and appeals to that deep need we have for instant gratification.
 And in a time we’re surrounded by content, watching something live makes it seem as if you’re the first to find out.
 Which has got us all thinking, if it’s not ‘live’, did it really happen?”.
 Another benefit is that when a user goes live, that content is prioritised and pushed to the front of the queue.
-Instagram notifies followers and highlights their profile picture in the Stories section, making it appear first in line on their follower’s feeds.”
+IG notifies followers and highlights their profile picture in the Stories section, making it appear first in line on their follower’s feeds.”

 To make your live videos stand out, check out Online Live Stream Instagram Stories by Kahuna_Design, Youtube Elements by agungugang, and Facebook Live by flikmotion.

-Social media has quickly become the primary way to spread awareness and share content for good, as it allows brands to reach a large number of people with their positive message, while creating an open dialogue by welcoming interaction and engagement from their audience.
+With the increased focus on social, political and environmental issues across the world throughout 2020 and 2021 – such as Black Lives Matter, Climate Change, Feminism, Covid-19, and many more – social media has quickly become the primary way to spread awareness and share content for good.
+This is because social media allows people and brands to reach a large number of people with their positive message, while creating an open dialogue by welcoming interaction and engagement from their audience.

-Whether it’s content on environmental sustainability or racial equality, a brand that creates content for good can become more memorable for having a defined position, and is also seen as more mission focused (or passionate about doing the right thing) that goes beyond being solely revenue driven.
+“Whether it’s content on environmental sustainability or racial equality, a brand that creates content for good can become more memorable for having a defined position,” says Jo.
+“One way of doing this is by aligning the ‘content for good’ with your brand purpose or mission.
+And is also seen as more mission focused (or passionate about doing the right thing) that goes beyond being solely revenue driven.
 But voicing an opinion doesn’t go very far without action to back it.
 If you’re going to share content for good, make it meaningful.
 You don’t want to add more noise than value.”

 Keen to start sharing content for good on social media?
 Check out these Feminism Campaign Graphic Templates by Chanut_industries, this Environment Day Social Media Template by VictorThemes and this poster for Black History Month by lilynthesweetpea.

-The ‘reverse psychology’ of the marketing industry, self-aware marketing is centered around satirical or ironic adverts that poke fun at themselves, other brands or the concept of advertising in general.
+The ‘reverse psychology’ of the marketing industry, self-aware marketing is centred around satirical or ironic adverts that poke fun at themselves, other brands or the concept of advertising in general.
 While traditional marketing campaigns aim to hide the fact that they’re trying to promote products or hit sales targets, self-aware marketing campaigns do the opposite by putting ‘the sell’ front and center.

 While marketing your brand by making fun of it may seem counter-productive, the best self-aware marketing campaigns take the assumptions that people hold about a brand or product and face them head on – showing a level of authenticity and transparency that consumers are craving more and more.